-Integration of SV annotation and RNA-seq data.
-We will link SVs to the specific genes that they affect by performing comprehensive genome-wide searches for eQTLs.
-Indels have a greater tendency to affect gene expressions relative to SNVs\cite{24037378}.
-Relative to SNVs, large SVs may thus be more manageable candidates in the search for distal eQTLs.
-We will use a framework similar to PrivaSeq\cite{26828419} in the search for SV-induced eQTLs.
+iv) eQTL association.
+We will link SVs to the genes that they affect by performing genome-wide searches for eQTLs.
+Relative to SNVs, large SVs may be more manageable candidates in the search for distal eQTLs.
+We will use a framework similar to published earlier\cite{26828419} in the search for SV-induced eQTLs.
 SV-induced eQTLs will be identified by performing genome-wide searches for patterns in which the presence or absence of the SVs (from Aim 1) strongly correlate with the expression levels of a battery of genes throughout the genome.
-Specifically, we will use the software program Matrix eQTL for eQTL identification \cite{22492648}.
+Specifically, we will use Matrix eQTL for eQTL identification \cite{22492648}.
 We will perform multiple testing correction and will filter the list of putative eQTLs in order to achieve a false discovery rate of less than 5%.
 The SV-gene expression correlations reported by Matrix eQTL will be used as the strength-of-association measures between expression levels and genotypes.
 Of particular interest will be those genes previously implicated in disease-associated pathways and network modules.
-SV-induced eQTLs with strong expression correlations that are associated with central network elements and known disease-associated genes will be upweighted as part of a scoring scheme to be integrated into SVIM.
+SV-induced eQTLs with strong expression correlations that are associated with central network elements and known disease-associated genes will be upweighted.

 Expected results.
 We expect that SVIM, a new software solution to estimate the impact scores of the SVs produced in Aim 1, will yield a prioritized set of SVs in Aim 2 that we can forward to Aim 3 (genotype and association) for further classification of their association to disease or a specific phenotype.
 We plan to make the prioritization results broadly available; therefore, SVIM will incorporate the impact score into a standard Variant Call Format (VCF).
 SVIM will be cloud-ready and will be available to the TopMed consortium through a Docker image and a Common Workflow Language (CWL) file.